FemtoEmacs/Sumerian/Emacs/README.md

  Here, we use this comment feature to teach the translation of Sumerian expressions.</p>

-<p>Just as in text one, this noun phrase ends in an unwritten R,
+<p> As in text one, this noun phrase ends in an unwritten R,
  the dative marker.</p>

 <h1>𒌨𒀭𒇉 𒍑𒆗𒂵</h1>